UKRSE/UKRSE.github.io/conf2016_workshop_instructions.md

 This OVA file can be imported into VirtualBox by clicking "File / Import Appliance".
 This will import the virtual machine into VirtualBox, taking about 16 GB of disk space.

-Once you've booted this virtual machine, you can login using the username "livetau" and the password that I emailed to you (this cannot be shared on a website.
+Once you've booted this virtual machine, you can login using the username "livetau" and the password that we emailed to you (this cannot be shared on a website.
 [Email us](mailto:Christopher.Woods@bristol.ac.uk) if you need this sent again).

 This will boot you into a graphical linux desktop, with icons to start the terminal and firefox at the top of the screen.